 Within minutes of taking my place at the high bar, Marín slips me the cocktail menu.
 It’s easy to peruse, categorized by Classics, Negroni, Martini, Sour and New World.
 The prices are standardized, so if you shuttle between ‘Alaska’ and ‘Manhattan’ (Martini) go into a Tail Spin (Negroni), and end up ordering a Hanky Panky, you have only skimmed the sweet – sour surface of this establishment.

 Living in the New World with mojitos and rum at every turn, I ask Gonzalo to serve a ‘Bartender’s Choice’.
 Before reaching for the tools of the trade – jigger and mixer – he reads me like an open book and proceeds to fill in the blanks.
-“If you have talent and pay your dues, you can work your way to the top,” says Gonzalo of the years he spent serving drinks in New York’s best bars to pay his way as a business administration student at Berkeley College.
-From “bar-back” to front man, the Bogotá-born entrepreneur decided to trade-in the corporate world for a chance to live his passion.
+“If you have talent and pay your dues, you can work your way to the top,” says Gonzalo of the years spent serving drinks among New York’s best to pay his way as a business student in Berkeley College.
+From “bar-back” to front man, the Bogotá entrepreneur decided to trade-in the corporate world for a chance to live his passion.
 Together with former roommate Jessica Puentes, they returned to the Colombian capital and opened their first business.
 With the ethos that “you can make amazing cocktails, but if you’re not a good host, what’s the point,” word quickly spread of a speakeasy.
 Rescuing classic cocktails from the 1930s is just one of house’s main attractions, until, Gonzalo presents you with his ‘Choice’.

 I am served a signature drink of Mezcal, Brandy, coriander and maple.
 The name escapes me, but I call it a “Smokey Canadian.”
 My companion, who shares the bartender’s love for Japanese culture and food (Gonzalo spent most of his childhood in Tokyo after his mother was posted there with a bank), is next in line at the bar.
 She is handed a glass with an alchemic mix of Japanese Shochu, French Chartreuse, English Gin, cucumber and lime.
 As a refreshing start to a cold Bogotá night, Gonzalo earns our trust.
 “If you don’t like what I serve you, send it back,” he says.
 “No questions asked!”
 And he means it.